sonos-web/sonos-web/README.md

 Once npm is installed, run the following commands in your terminal to get started:
 - `npm install -g sonos-web-cli`
 - `sonos-web install` (Installs and starts Sonos Web)
+- Open a browser to `http://localhost:5050` and enjoy!

 Run `sonos-web --help` for more options